subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 ---
 layout: default
-title: " Brain Models for Perception and Language: Inference, Generation, Prediction"
+title: " Models for Perception and Language in the Brain: Inference, Generation, Prediction"
 ---

-# Brain Models for Perception and Language: Inference, Generation, Prediction
+# Models for Perception and Language in the Brain: Inference, Generation, Prediction

 **Contents**